kellystone4/updatedPortfolio2/README.md

 </u>
 </center>

 ### Our goal for this assignment was to revamp our previous portfolio!
-I added visuals, animations, and different .
-From the original project, I updated my portfolio, added a home page, and updated the backgrounds to look more aesthetically pleasing.
+I added visuals, animations, gifs, and updated my portfolio to showcase the projects and assignments I was most proud of.
+Compared to the original, I updated portfolio, added a home page, and updated the backgrounds to look more aesthetically pleasing.

 <br>

 My first step for this project was to decide what funtionalities I wanted to add to amp up this project.
 I decided I wanted to add in animations to make the page more creative and dynamic.
+I added a different image in the background of the homepage and to all other pages to make it more cohesive.
+Then, I decided that the images showcasing my projects in the portfolio weren't eye catching enough so I added gifs in their place.

 <br>